 WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

-With this in mind - and for the purposes of this article - a few ground rules for understanding how things work(ed).
-It's important to establish that the on sale date of the comic books discussed herein and the actual date of occurrence within the industry should be taken into account as the time period during which we place these events.
+With this in mind - and for the purposes of this article - we'll establish a few ground rules for understanding how things work(ed).
+It's important to understand that the on sale date of the comic books discussed herein and the actual date of occurrence within the industry should be taken into account as the time period during which we place these events.
 For instance, if a certain issue is cover dated a certain month, it's usually on sale a few months before that cover date.
 This is because the cover date has historically indicated to newsstands when periodicals were to be removed from their place on the rack.

 In the beginning of the 1970s, a rather specific shift in the attitude of DC Comics - and, as a result, Marvel Comics - provided us with a touchstone.
-A juncture in time to which we can point indicating a "new beginning".
+A juncture in time to which we can point indicating a "new beginning".But let us start at the end, first, shall we?

 THE END OF THE SILVER AGE:

 Most important to the beginning of the Bronze Age is the end of the Silver age, as the Bronze Age can only follow the ending of the age preceding it.
 Might they overlap a bit?
 Unlikely.
 But perhaps.
 Possibly.
-A little bit, maybe.
+A little bit, maybe.In this article, we're going to generate a consensus of the Silver Age's ending in order to move on to the beginning of the Bronze Age.

 Many pundits will simply give you a year as the end of the Silver Age.
 1969.
 It's touted as the last year of the Silver Age.
 No event, no prominent issue - just that year.
-But there are a few events which are then provided as evidence that things had changed - most of which occur anywhere from mid-1967 to late 1970.
+But there are a few events which are then provided as evidence that things had changed - most of which occur anywhere from mid-1967 to late 1970.The earliest of these are the loss of the DC "go-go checks" pattern atop the covers of their line.
+However, these only lasted 18 months on the newsstands (comics on sale from December 1965 to June 1967).
+Our Webmaster remembers seeing them on the rack as a young reader, but they weren't really there for the entirety of the 60s.

 Also, Marvel was purchased by a corporate take-over in 1967, which created tremendous editorial changes and resulted in Jack Kirby being denied a raise for his work.
 In response, Stan Lee suggested he draw fewer panels - which he did.
 It begins a downward spiral for the once-proud "House of Ideas".